 These actions or activities include gaining power or helping others achieve power and consequently influencing or controlling the decisions and outcomes.

 Politics can be ethical.
-It need not be about “backstabbing” or spreading disinformation or malicious rumors.
+It need not be about “backstabbing,” spreading disinformation, or malicious rumors.

-Because of this negative connotation associated with the term, especially in office politics, many people say they are not political or refuse to play politics.
+Because of the term’s negative connotation, especially in office politics, many people say they are not political or refuse to play politics.
 They see politics in its Machiavellian, manipulative sense, but politics need not be dirty.

 If we are going to work effectively, we cannot avoid politics; we have to be political.
 It is through politics that we get things done.
 However, that does not mean we have to be political in a self-serving sense.